 About our bikes

 Our bikes are specially prepared for the terrain of the Queen Charlotte Track.
-They are maintained daily by a Shimano-accredited bike mechanic and replaced on a six monthly basis.
+They are maintained daily by a Shimano-accredited bike mechanic and replaced regularly.

 - Scott Scale 760